HanOostdijk/misc_hoqc/README.md

 - spatial1: shows how to select the information from a map-file that is needed for a map of a municipality and the municipalities that surround it.
 With this information a (ggplot2) map is made.
 - spatial2: comparable with spatial2.
 Here a very detailed 'Kadaster' map is used with many layers to create a customized map of Amstelveen and Schiphol.
 Features: selection from and combining of map sheets.
 - odata_cbs: this entry (with text in Dutch) describes how to read data from the CBS (Statistics Netherlands, also known as the Dutch Central Bureau of Statistics) with the OData Protocol.
-- odata_cbs_plot: this entry (with text in Dutch) also describes how to read data from the CBS with the OData Protocol.
+- odata_cbs_plot: this entry also describes how to read data from the CBS with the OData Protocol.
 The data is merged with CBS map information to present the data in the form of a map.
+- debug1: expands on an idea of John Mount that facilitates debugging of a function by saving the arguments at the time that it fails in an RDS file.